IngloriousNorth/Platonopolis/README.md

 Please note that the organizer of this code has no association with any members of Project Gazelle.
 It is simply an Open Source JQuery/WebTorrent Library generated based on their very innovative and secretive architecture.

-My site was propagate.info, meant for public domain, educational Ebooks, Audiobooks, Classical Music, Documentaries, and Renaissance Art.
+My site is propagate.info, meant for public domain, educational Ebooks, Audiobooks, Classical Music, Documentaries, and Renaissance Art.
 Starting with an educational use-case, I have decided to Open-Source this Software, because the way that Gazelle structures Libraries could be very innovative for research, ethics, and scholarship.
-This work was conceived in December 2013, and WebTorrent came out in 2016.
-After struggling with WebTorrent seeding for 4 years and failing to receive my SSI in time to renew my AWS subscription, I gave up on my goal of building a public library.
-2 days later my SSD failed so I can't seed.
+This work was conceived in December 2013, and WebTorrent came out in 2016. qBitTorrent is to add webtorrent support in v5.3.
+The site is back as of 8/3/26.

 Fully built in and plug-in play is a Quantum Random Neo4J Recommendation Engine, which also works on mobile, making this the first quantum mobile app.
 There is also graph visualization (with VR-toggle), which coheres with an Advanced Search feature, so that users can search by title, author, class, publisher, source type, media, format, and resolution.